Choose and enter the values to calculate the quantity of a substance.

 \(\ Number\ of\ Moles\ of\ NaCl = \dfrac{50 \ \ g}{58.44 \ \ g/mol} \) \(\ Number\ of\ Moles\ of\ NaCl \approx 0.857 \ \ moles \)

-therefore, you have about zero.857 moles of sodium chloride in the given sample of 50 grams.
+Consequently, you've got approximately zero.857 moles of sodium chloride within the given pattern of 50 grams.

-Quite complex issues regarding massive amounts of hundreds and molar loads can be solved precisely the use of the mole calculator.
+rather complicated problems involving huge amounts of masses and molar masses may be solved precisely using the mole calculator.

-The conversion between the molecules and moles is done by way of the use of the Avogadro's quantity as beneath:
+The conversion between the molecules and moles is performed by using the Avogadro's number as underneath:

-One mole incorporates the following number of atoms:
+One mole includes the subsequent wide variety of atoms:

 \(\ 6.02214076 * 10^{23}\)